-How To: Apple's Messages App Has Some Cool New Text Editing Features and Effects for iMessage — Here's How It Works
+How To: Apple's Messages App Has Some Cool New Text Editing Features and Effects for iMessage — Here's How It All Works

-Apple's Messages App Has Some Cool New Text Editing Features and Effects for iMessage — Here's How It Works
+Apple's Messages App Has Some Cool New Text Editing Features and Effects for iMessage — Here's How It All Works

 At first glance, Apple's Messages app has always seemed pretty basic when it comes to text formatting options.
 However, there were and still are hidden ways to format text in your messages.
 But Apple's latest software updates give us even more ways to dress up text in messages, including more text effects.

 In older software versions, you could bold text in the Messages app by unlocking the subject line.
 Third-party keyboards like Fonts and Fonts Art could give you virtually any font you wanted for messages.
 You could even copy formatted text from sites like LingoJam or other apps on your device.
-And, of course, there were iMessage bubble and screen effects.
+And, of course, there were iMessage bubble effects and screen effects.

 You can still use the methods above for formatting text in the Messages app, some of which will be useful when sending spruced-up text to your Android family and friends.